Our History

 Sadly in November 2010, we said good bye to our Respite Care program when the Ministry of Children & Family Development assumed the contract.
 For 23 years, we have been proud to provide respite services to the families of the North Okanagan.

 In May 2006, we moved into our new building, the Sovereign Treehouse.
-We are very happy to house the North Okanagan Pediatric Clinic, as well as the Interior Health Children’s Assessment Network on our third floor.
+We are very happy to house the North Okanagan Pediatric Clinic on our third floor.

-Over the years, the number of children we serve has increased from 120 per year to well over 400.
-Correspondingly our staff has increased from 8 to 35 in the last 25 years.
+Over the years, the number of children we serve has increased from 120 per year to well over 800.
+Correspondingly, our staff has increased from 8 to 35 in the last 50 years.

 Connect with us.